-Kant (1787/1999) argued that the human mind constitutes meaningful reality through a process of creative discovery, in which structure is imposed to create and discover objects in the world.
+Kant (1787/1999) argued that the human mind constitutes meaningful reality through a process of creative discovery, in which structure is imposed by the mind on reality in order to create-and-discover objects in the world.
 In the preceding analysis of the Cereal Team, we see how group interaction can constitute the character of objects in the shared world and how the shared meaningful world is itself constituted through such interaction.
 The nature of reality-such as the dependencies of inscribed squares-is discovered through the creation of interpretive views of objects.
-Effective perspectives are constrained by reality, which is not knowable except through these views.
-The creation of perspectives at the level of group cognition shifts the constitutive role from Kant's individual cognition to group and social cognition.
-The students in the virtual math teams learn to see things as others see them in group-cognitive processes (which generally incorporate culturally sanctioned approaches).
-Subsequently-due to the power of language (e.g. naming, verbal description, remembrances)-the students (individually or as a group) can be there with those objects (squares, segments between vertices, dependencies) when they are not physically (or virtually) present with them in a shared group setting.
-They can even "internalize" (to use Vygotsky's metaphor) their ability to be-there-with these meaningful objects in the internal speech of individual thought.
-The fact that introspection of adults discovers (and assumes) the existence of many individual mental objects does not mean that those objects were not at some point in our development internalized from group-cognitive experiences in community contexts.
+Effective perspectives are constrained by reality, which is not knowable except through these views and interventions.
+The creation of perspectives at the level of group cognition shifts the constitutive role from Kant's individual cognition to group and social cognition (Stahl, 2016b).

+Students in virtual math teams learn to see things as others see them in groupcognitive processes (which generally incorporate culturally sanctioned community approaches).
+Subsequently-due to the power of language (e.g., naming, verbal description, articulated remembrances)-the students (individually or as a group) can "be there" with those objects (squares, segments between vertices, dependencies)-even when they are not physically (or digitally) present with them-in a shared group setting.
+Although not visibly present, objects can "be there" in imagination, in the recalled past or in a projected future.
+People can even "internalize" (to use Vygotsky's metaphor) their ability to be-there-with these meaningful objects in the internal speech of individual thought (imagining, remembering, projecting).
+The fact that introspection by adults discovers (and assumes) the existence of many individual mental objects does not mean that those objects were not at some point in our development internalized from groupcognitive experiences in community contexts.
 An adequate analysis of cognition should recognize the constitutive roles of group cognition and their integration with phenomena of individual and social cognition.